nsidc/vagrant-vsphere/README.md

 Currently the only implemented actions are `up`, `destroy`, and `ssh`.

-`up` does not yet support provisioning of the new VM.
+`up` supports provisioning of the new VM with the standard Vagrant provisioners.

 ## Configuration